 Bluefish has been translated into many different languages.

-There are seven translation directories in Bluefish development branch, one for main program and one for each plugin:
+Translation process is not a difficult task.
+You do not need to be a programmer to translate; it is very simple.
+There are several translation directories in Bluefish development branch, one for main program and one for each plugin:

 In a typical po file there are five major types of entries: